DocBook

 • it is easy to publish static websites or blogs (like this one) on GutHub Pages;

-• syntactic highlighting using MarkDown is trivial compared to what had to be done using - for example - Blogger;
+• syntactic highlighting using Markdown is trivial compared to what had to be done using - for example - Blogger;

 • GitHub Pages natively supports Jekyll and quite a few of the Jekyll extensions, so I don’t even have to check in generated files;

-• MarkDown editing is available in IDEs like IntelliJ Idea and authoring editors like Oxygen;
+• Markdown editing is available in IDEs like IntelliJ Idea and authoring editors like Oxygen;

 • tutorial generators like Tut make possible inclusion of code output in the published pages;

-On the other hand, to make editing the text easier, MarkDown simplifies presentation markup - but removes most of the semantic markup features and general include mechanisms supported by the traditional XML-based systems.
+On the other hand, to make editing the text easier, Markdown simplifies presentation markup - but removes most of the semantic markup features and general include mechanisms supported by the traditional XML-based systems.
 That makes creation of indexes, glossaries and bibliographies and inclusion of programmatically-generated data either impossible or dependent on the specific static site generator.
-For example, it is possible to use MathJax on GitHub Pages, but to include one MarkDown file in another one has to resort to Jekyll-specific include-relative - which may not even be supported on GitHub pages.
+For example, it is possible to use MathJax on GitHub Pages, but to include one Markdown file in another one has to resort to Jekyll-specific include-relative - which may not even be supported on GitHub pages.

-As a result, producing reasonable-quality PDF from MarkDown sources is non-trivial.
+As a result, producing reasonable-quality PDF from Markdown sources is non-trivial.
 For instance, conversion of a recent book published as a series of blog posts required a lot of steps (and manual intervention).
 An even more recent book, written natively in Jekyll, doesn’t have a PDF conversion, and, according to the author of the elaborate machinery that generates the book’s website: “This should be possible, and I have created similar setups in the past… but we’re not currently working on this.”

 I want to be able to publish in both HTML and PDF (preferably, also in EPUB).
 Input format of choice to satisfy this requirement is - as it was then - DocBook.
 It also allows me to easily include tables generated programmatically in my documents.